pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 destinations of a payment hub.
 This will be used by the `RouteBuilder` to form a topology of the overall network, to decide how to route the payment.

+Depending on the size of this list we will want to keep this list in memory opposed to building it on the fly.
+Most probably though we'll want to keep it in memory in any case because this RPC needs to be fast.

 Tasks:

-- Expose function that lists all payment edges
+- Expose RPC on the host that lists all payment edges

-Questions:

-- Do we build the list on demand or periodically?
-- Do we reprice based off of triggers or on request?
+Dependencies:

+- Payment Contract formation (if we re-use existing contracts -> no deps)

 Design (WIP):